JohnKersey2/Refactored-Horiseon-landing-page/README.md

 ### Unsolved Issues / Newly Found Bugs
 Several color shades did not match.
 Unsure if intended style or not, but did not touch.
+Created labeled variables and changed hardcoded colors to assist style team to quickly fix if error or help future devs should branding should change.

-Some styling elements break at tablet and smaller sized viewports.
-Untouched
+Some styling elements are not optimized for mobile compatable and break at tablet and smaller sized viewports.
+Untouched.

 ### Contributors
 John Kersey - Jan 2023